How, Where and What to Sell

 Make sure they are presented as best as you possibly can.
 Clean up anything, fix anything and take the photos in good light.

 Direct sunlight is too harsh.
-Photos are better in mid morning or later afternoon sun instead.
+Photos are better mid-morning or later afternoon sun instead.

 4. Descriptions